October 14, 2011 • 9:00 am

 On September 22nd, 2011 Philip Nobel, (who is leading this week’s Glass House Conversation) will co-host one of The Glass House’s new programs, Conversations in Context, which brings together leading minds in the fields of architecture, art, design, history, landscape and preservation as hosts of special curated tours at The Glass House.
 Nobel will be hosting a tour with architect Gregg Pasquarelli of SHoP Architects.
 Read the rest of this entry »

-Filed under: Conversations in Context, Glass House Conversations, In the News, Barry Bergdoll, Charles Renfro, Conversations in Context, DILLER SCOFIDIO + RENFRO, DOCOMOMO, Gregg Pasquarelli, MoMA, New Yorker, Paul Goldberger, Philip Nobel, SHoP Architects, The Philip Johnson Glass House, Theodore H.M.
+Filed under: Conversations in Context, Glass House Conversations, Barry Bergdoll, Charles Renfro, Conversations in Context, DILLER SCOFIDIO + RENFRO, DOCOMOMO, Gregg Pasquarelli, MoMA, New Yorker, Paul Goldberger, Philip Nobel, SHoP Architects, The Philip Johnson Glass House, Theodore H.M.
 Prudon